Substance Use, Addictions, and Related Behaviours

 This is a guide to help families, of students ages 12–18, to talk about alcohol, marijuana, and prescription pain medications.
 Contact the Health Unit to obtain hard copies.

-This resource gives information on Cannabis and the concerns.
-It gives suggestions of what to say and how to talk with teens.
+This resource gives information on cannabis and provides suggestions on how to talk to youth about cannabis.
 For families of students ages 10–18.
 Contact the Health Unit to obtain hard copies.

 This booklet helps families support their teens with making good decisions.
 It focuses on Alcohol, High Caffeine Energy Drinks, Marijuana, and Prescription and Over-the-counter drugs.
 For families of students ages 10–18.
 Contact the Health Unit to obtain hard copies.